nguyen-michael/avadata-gatsby/README.md

-(repo for Avadata Solutions site built on gatsby)
+(repo for AvaData Solutions site built on gatsby)